Republican prosecutor will appeal judge's ruling invalidating Wisconsin's 174-year-old abortion ban

 Urmanski is defending the ban in court.
 The city of Sheboygan is home to one of Planned Parenthood's three Wisconsin clinics that provide abortions.
 The others are in Madison and Milwaukee.

-Schlipper ruled this past July that the abortion ban prohibits someone from attacking a woman in an attempt to kill her unborn child but doesn’t apply to consensual medical abortions.
+Schlipper ruled this past July that the legal language in the ban doesn’t use the term “abortion” so the law only prohibits attacking a woman in an attempt to kill her unborn child.
 Her finding didn’t formally end the lawsuit but Planned Parenthood was confident enough in the ruling to resume abortion procedures at their Madison and Milwaukee clinics in September.

 Urmanski later filed a motion asking Schlipper to reconsider her ruling.
 She refused in a 14-page opinion issued Tuesday, writing that Urmanski failed to show how she misapplied state law or made any other mistake and declared that the plaintiffs had won the suit.